grobenmarketing/r7-creative-branding/Brand Pillars/01-brand-positioning.md

 - No fancy transitions or motion effects in videos
 - No text overlays on photos (unless describing the business location)
 - Content must be authentic and representative of actual operations
+- Profile must be full and complete
+- Favors profiles with matching website content
+- Favors profiles with search and AI optimized websites
+- Favors profiles with weekly reviews and owner replies
+- Favors weekly posts
+- Favors weekly media uploads

 **We follow these rules** because violating them risks account penalties or removal.
+**Feed Google What it Wants**: Google rewards you with traffic.

 > **Reference:** [[../_reference/30 Day Trial-20251101124947|30 Day Trial Agreement]] — Content & Editing Standards section